Blosc/c-blosc2/ROADMAP.md

 Outreaching
 -----------

 * Improve the Blosc website: create a nice, modern-looking and easy to navigate website so that new potential users can see at first glimpse what's Blosc all about and power-users can access the documentation part easily.
-Ideally, a site-only search box would be great (sphix-based docs would offer this for free).
+Ideally, a site-only search box would be great (sphinx-based docs would offer this for free).

 * Attend to meetings and conferences: it is very important to plan going to conferences for advertising C-Blosc2 and meeting people in-person.
-Questions is, which meetings?
+We need to decide which meetings to attend.
 When on the Python arena, the answer would be quite clear, but for general C libraries like C-Blosc2, it is not that straightforward which ones are the most suited.

 * Other outreaching activities would be to produce videos of the kind 'Blosc in 10 minutes', but not sure if this would be interesting for potential Blosc users (probably short tutorials in docs would be better suited).